 Disclosure: There are affiliate links in this post.

-Ever since I can remember there is a weird thing about socks.
+Ever since I can remember there is this weird socks thing.
 When I was a toddler, I spent hours watching the laundry turning around in the washing machine.
 I recall them coming forward, going back, vanishing and showing up in the bulleye of the washing machine.

 When I was in a children’s home after my brother was born, the older kids had made a theater play.
 The kids who played old people had stuffed cotton balls in their socks to imitate bunions.
-This fascinated me so much that at my next visit at my grandparents’ place, I put my shoes on right after lunch.
-I knew we would go for a walk after lunch and I wanted to see them change their footwear (without them noticing).
+This fascinated me so much that at my next visit at my grandparents’ place, I put my shoes on right after finishing my lunch.
+I knew we would go for a walk after lunch, and I wanted to see my grantparents change their footwear (without them noticing).
 Why?
 I wanted to see how real bunions look like.
-Weird, in the socks, they looked the same.
+Weird, in both the socks and stockings, they looked the same.
+Well, stockings have come a long way since then.

 Why is it that there is always a single sock in the washer?
 You wear them as a pair, throw them in the laundry basket together – as a pair.
 Somewhere on the way between the basket and the sock-drawer one gets lost.
 It may or may not show up – eventually.
 But if not, where did it go?